rostyslav-berezhnytskyi/cinema-app/README.md

 - MySQL database.

 ## Features
-- log in/ log out
-- register a new user
-- implemented the opportunity to add a role to the user
+- Registration
+- Authentication
+- Login / Logout
+- Setting roles for users (USER by default)
+- Creating and deleting movies and movie sessions (can be performed by ADMIN)
-- ADMIN can add movie, movie session
+- Buying tickets for movie session (can be performed by USER)
-- USER can order ticket

 ## Technologies
 - Java 11